 This will provide accessibility to the capital, making it an attractive proposition for both both businesses and commuters.

-Major construction work on a landmark scheme to protect Margate from flooding in the future is well underway.
+Major construction work on a landmark scheme to protect Margate from flooding in the future was completed on target.

 This scheme has been developed and designed to provide protection for Margate, which is at risk from flooding from the sea.

 The completed scheme has a life of at least 50 years and will provide much better flood protection to the properties on Marine Drive and in the Old Town area.
 The scheme will also improve the quality and amenity value of the public space on the seafront through a new series of steps which will open access from Margate Old Town directly on to the beach.